 However, the paws only have a small surface area, which doesn’t lead to significant cooling.
 Therefore, a cat needs other cooling mechanisms to keep its body at a safe, comfortable temperature.

 A cat’s nose can sometimes appear wet because the nose has skin around the nostril opening called the rhinarium.
 The sweat glands on the rhinarium create moisture.
 The water on the nose then evaporates like sweat on the skin, helping to cool the cat down.

 A cat’s interior tear duct also creates drainage that can make a nose wet.
 Some cats might lick their nose to add another layer of moisture to evaporate to enhance the cooling process.

 Sometimes, the reason for a cat’s wet nose is much simpler.
 Your cat might have recently enjoyed drinking water from its bowl, getting its nose wet in the process.

 A dry nose isn’t a cause for concern.
 If a cat has recently enjoyed a spot of sunbathing, the nose will naturally appear dry where the sun has evaporated the moisture.

 How Do Cats Cool Down?

-Cats only have a limited number of sweat glands – sweating isn’t enough to regulate a cat’s body temperature when it begins to overheat.
-Because of this, grooming can help cool the animal down.
+Cats only have a limited number of sweat glands, so sweating isn’t enough to regulate a cat’s body temperature when it begins to overheat.
+Because of this, grooming can help cool them down.
 After a cat licks its fur and skin, the saliva evaporates, cooling the skin, much like how sweat evaporates from humans.
 This technique is used frequently by felines to remove excess heat.